 More advanced students, may be simply given areas to investigate, like:

-They should be encouraged to take notes, and try to remember as much as they can about their partner.
+Encourage them to take notes, and try to remember as much as they can about their partner.
 Once they’re done interviewing each other, each student has to introduce his or her partner and tell the class what they've learned about that person.

-Very young learners or beginners can simply be taught to ask simple questions like, “What’s your name?” and “How old are you?”, then introduce their new friend to the class: “This is Sandra.
+Very young learners or beginners can simply be taught to ask easy questions like, “What’s your name?” and “How old are you?”, then introduce their new friend to the class: “This is Sandra.
 She’s 7 years old.”

 Whatever you do on the first day of class, take the time to get to know your students and let them get to know you.

-Set forth the classroom rules with the little ones; discuss your students’ goals for the course.
+Set forth the classroom rules with the younger ones; discuss your students’ goals for the course.
 But the most important thing is to lay a solid foundation for what will be a year of cooperation and learning.